 The first thing you need to do is determine the purpose of your private foundation.
 In other words, what do you hope to achieve with the foundation?
-Next, you will need to determine the guidelines you plan to follow for making grants to organizations, charities and causes.
+Next, you will need to determine the guidelines you plan to follow for making grants to organizations, charities, and causes.
 Your definition is very important because not only will it help guide you and your foundation’s activities, but it will also help you receive tax-exempt status from the IRS.

 Which Type of Foundation?

-The next big decision is to choose between running your foundation as a non-profit corporation or as charitable trust.
+The next big decision is to choose between running your foundation as a non-profit corporation or a charitable trust.
 While a charitable trust can be easier to create and mange, it doesn’t always offer the trustees the same legal protection as a nonprofit corporation.
 On the other hand, nonprofit corporations are operated under more stringent requirements, but they do offer more personal liability protection and increased flexibility, which is why they are actually more common.
-In either case, you will have to apply for an employer identification umber, or EIN, from the IRS, whether you hire employees or not, because it will serve as the tax ID number for your foundation.
+In either case, you will have to apply for an employer identification number, or EIN, from the IRS, whether you hire employees or not, because it will serve as the tax ID number for your foundation.

 Filing the Paperwork